Folkman graph: Basics

+Symmetry

-The automorphism group of the Folkman graph (its group of symmetries) combines the $5!$ symmetries of $K_5$ with the $2^5$ ways of swapping some pairs of doubled vertices, for a total of $5!\cdot 2^5=3840$ symmetries.
+The automorphism group of the Folkman graph (its group of symmetries) combines the $5!$ symmetries of $K_5$, acting on pairs of doubled vertices, with the $2^5$ ways of swapping doubled vertices within pairs, for a total of $5!\cdot 2^5=3840$ symmetries.
 This group acts transitively on the Folkman graph's edges (it includes a symmetry taking any edge to any other edge) but not on its vertices.
 The Folkman graph is the smallest undirected graph that is edge-transitive and regular, but not vertex-transitive.
 Such graphs are called semi-symmetric graphs and were first studied by Folkman in 1967 who discovered the graph on 20 vertices that now is named after him.

 Like all semi-symmetric graphs, the Folkman graph is bipartite.
 Its automorphism group includes symmetries taking any vertex to any other vertex that is on the same side of the bipartition, but none that take a vertex to the other side of the bipartition.
 Although one can argue directly that the Folkman graph is not vertex-transitive, this can also be explained group-theoretically: its symmetries act primitively on the vertices constructed as subdivision points of $K_5$, but imprimitively on the vertices constructed by doubling the vertices of $K_5$.
 Every symmetry maps a doubled pair of vertices to another doubled pair of vertices, but there is no grouping of the subdivision vertices that is preserved by the symmetries.

-The characteristic polynomial of the Folkman graph is $(x-4) x^{10} (x+4) (x^2-6)^4$.